AdobeDocs/commerce-merchant-services.en/help/live-search/plp-styling.md

 >[!NOTE]
 >
->Elements with custom classes within an Adobe Commerce theme will not be inherited.
+>Elements with custom classes within an Adobe Commerce theme are not inherited.
 These elements must be targeted by their specific class to match the custom classes;  primary action classes will not work on a widget button.
 >Generic targeted elements within the CSS will be inherited; `button` will apply to widget buttons.

 The highlighted divs contain the target class `ds-sdk-product-item__product-name`.